clemlatz/cheatsheets/React.md

 Hooks are special functions that let us "hook" in to React feature, like state, in functional components.

+### Hooks rules

+Those rules can be enforced with `eslint-plugin-react-hooks`.

+- Hooks should always be used in a component at top level, so that it is guaranteed they are called in the same order every time.
+- Hooks should always be called from React functions, ie functionnal components or another hook

 ### useState

 The `useState` hook allows to get and update state.
 It returns an array